CHAMPIONING STUDENT SUCCESS AT UCR

 Why are there different versions of the Slate portal?

-There are two different versions of the Slate portal because each portal holds information that’s relevant to students and advisors.
+There are three different versions of the Slate portal because each portal holds information that’s relevant to students and advisors.

 Through the Slate student portal, students can access the self-service appointment scheduling and see information that advisors have shared with them.

-The Slate advisor portal provides a one-stop shop for UCR advisors to see at-a-glance information about their students, appointments, communications, and events.
+The Slate advisor portal allows UCR advisors to see at-a-glance information about their students, appointments, and communications, while the Slate Drop-In Management Portal is used for managing unscheduled sessions requested by students via the Slate Student Success Portal.

 TRANSITION SUPPORT AND TRAINING